HannahEmnett/InspectorBaxter/README.md

 ## MoveIt Node

 #### Overview
 This node contains all of the necessary code for moving Baxter.
 Utilizing functions from Mike Ferguson's `moveit_python` package (linked [here](https://github.com/mikeferguson/moveit_python)), the node uses path planning, including collision detection, to reach the goal.
-To run this node, download his package located [here](https://github.com/mikeferguson/moveit_python.git) and save it in the same directory as the package above.
+To run this node, download his package and save it in the same directory as the package above.
 Furthermore, clone this package [here](https://github.com/ros-planning/moveit_robots.git) to use MoveIt! with Baxter.
 Then to ensure you have MoveIt! installed:
 ```
 >>sudo apt-get install ros-kinetic-moveit
 ```